Kelly Reichardt: 2019–present

 First Cow debuted at the 2019 Telluride Film Festival, it was screened at the 2019 New York Film Festival, and in February 2020 was selected to the main competition of the 70th Berlin International Film Festival.
 It was Reichardt's return to films set in Oregon after shooting Certain Women in Montana.
 Released by A24 to a limited number of theaters in March 2020, the film was pulled from distribution due to the onset of the COVID-19 pandemic and became a video on demand title in June 2020.

-Reichardt's next film, Showing Up, was set in Portland, with Williams in the lead role as a sculptor.
+Reichardt's next film, Showing Up, was filmed and set in Portland, with Williams in the lead role as a sculptor.
 It premiered at the 2022 Cannes Film Festival, and was the director's first feature to be included in the main competition for the Palme d'Or.
 The film was released by A24 in the United States on April 7, 2023.

-Reichardt's films have all received positive reviews from critics, with River of Grass and First Cow particularly reaching near-unanimous acclaim.
+Reichardt's films have largely received positive reviews from critics, with River of Grass and First Cow particularly reaching near-unanimous acclaim.
 Her films have not been big box-office successes, with Certain Women the most successful at $1.1 million.

 The Mastermind had its world premiere at the main competition of the 2025 Cannes Film Festival on May 23, 2025, where it was nominated for the Palme d'Or.

 Collaborators

-Reichardt has frequently collaborated with critically acclaimed actress Michelle Williams, saying that she enjoys Williams's confidence and inquisitive nature, and that she can never guess what she's going to do.
-Williams has starred as the female lead in four of Reichardt's films.
+Reichardt has frequently collaborated with the actress Michelle Williams, saying that she enjoys Williams's confidence and inquisitive nature, and that she can never guess what she will do.
+Williams has starred in four of Reichardt's films.

 Jonathan Raymond has written or co-written the screenplays of six of Reichardt's films.
 Old Joy and Wendy and Lucy were both co-written with Reichardt, and are based on his short stories.
 First Cow is based on Raymond's novel, titled The Half Life.
 He is based in Oregon, where a large number of Reichardt's films are set and shot.

 Reichardt has frequently collaborated with American cinematographer Christopher Blauvelt.
 He has been the director of photography for five of her feature films, starting with Night Moves in 2013.
+In an interview with Filmmaker Magazine, Reichardt said, "it’s the closest DP relationship I’ve ever had.
+He’s so invested in getting you what you want.
+He does not have a separate agenda for himself.
+That’s a really hard thing to find, I’ve found."

-Reichardt's dog Lucy has also appeared as a cast member in two of her films, Old Joy and Wendy and Lucy, in which Lucy stars as herself.
+Reichardt's dog Lucy appeared in two of her films, Old Joy and Wendy and Lucy.
+Her film Certain Women was dedicated to Lucy’s memory.